Why Should Delaware Care?

 “As Mr. Hugg was not provided any information regarding purported wrongdoing or performance issues prior to being advised that the City felt it was time to move on from his employment, our client looks forward to the opportunity to present his position in this hearing,” Delcollo said at the time.

-The hearing also was the first time the council’s written statement of reasons for ousting Hugg was shared publicly.
-Delcollo used the document as a roadmap for his presentation, attempting to undercut council members’ reasons along the way.
+The hearing was the first time the city council’s written statement of reasons for ousting Hugg was shared publicly — and the first time since he was placed on leave that Hugg defended his job performance.
+Delcollo used the document as a roadmap for his presentation, attempting to undercut council members’ reasoning along the way.

-One of Delcollo’s main arguments was that the statement contained a “glaring dearth of information.”
+One of Delcollo’s main arguments was the statement contained a “glaring dearth of information.”

 He said the letter lacked specific details, like when council members were claiming Hugg withheld information from them, or when he violated public meeting laws by disclosing information that had been discussed in executive session.